 He is also a big fan of custard pie.

-I thought why not put them together, and when I saw how many ways you can bake plums in a custard, it wasn't hard to come up with a recipe.
+Why not put them together?
+When I saw how many ways you can bake plums in a custard, it wasn't hard to come up with a recipe.

-As I have said before, I want the fruit to speak for themselves and not be overpowered with a lot of ingredients.
+As I have said, I want the fruit to speak for themselves and not be overpowered by many ingredients.

-As I have said before, I want the fruit to speak for themselves and not be overpowered with a lot of ingredients.
+As I have said, I want the fruit to speak for themselves and not be overpowered by many ingredients.

-To make this, you could easily use other stone fruits, such as cherries, nectarines, or peaches.
+You could easily use other stone fruits, such as cherries, nectarines, or peaches, to make this.

 Simple Baked Plum Custard